tc39/notes/meetings/2018-09/sept-27.md

 MM: There are ways of dealing with the nondeterminism issue.

-MJN: There's two points of nondeterminism in this space.
+MAJ: There's two points of nondeterminism in this space.
 One is in dealing with the Date.now, the other is the current system timezone is one of them.
 It cannot be returned as a string, so we cannot avoid this.

 MM: If you carry your computer from one timezone to another, and are running a process, are there any runtimes that get the new timezone?